agocs/rabbit-mq-stress-tester/README.md

 	./tester -s rabbit-mq-test.cs1cloud.internal -c 0

-Produce 100,000 messages of 10KB each, using 50 concurrent goroutines, waiting 100 nanoseconds between each message.
+Produce 100,000 messages of 10KB each to queue named `custom-queue-name`, using 50 concurrent goroutines, waiting 100 nanoseconds between each message.
 Only print to stdout if there is a nack or when you finish.

-	./tester -s rabbit-mq-test.cs1cloud.internal -p 100000 -b 10000 -w 100 -n 50 -q
+	./tester -s rabbit-mq-test.cs1cloud.internal -p 100000 -b 10000 -w 100 -n 50 -q --queue-name custom-queue-name